-2.28 Policy CF3A: Protection of Open Space states that: "There will be a presumption against development of open space identified for protection in the LDP inset maps or, in the case of villages, those shown in the open space supplementary guidance.
-Development of open space for a purpose unrelated to use as open space will not be allowed unless:

-- the open space can best be retained and enhanced through the redevelopment of a small part of the site; or - an adequate and acceptable replacement for the open space lost as a result of the development (which is equally convenient and accessible) can be provided and/ or paid for by the applicant within the locality; and - alternative sites have been considered and no other appropriate site can be identified.
+- 2.28 Policy CF3A: Protection of Open Space states that: "Within settlements, there will be a presumption against the development of open space identified for protection on the inset maps.
+Supplementary guidance for the protection of open space in villages has been prepared.
+Development of open space for a purpose unrelated to use as open space will not be allowed unless: - the open space can best be retained and enhanced through the redevelopment of a small part of the site; or - an adequate and acceptable replacement for the open space lost as a result of the development can be provided and/or paid for by the applicant in an equally convenient and accessible location within the locaility; and - alternative sites have been considered and no other appropriate site can be identified.